fyncom/fyncom-help/Overview-Of-FynCom-Tools.md

-# The FynCom Customer Experience
+# <u>_The FynCom Customer Experience_</u>

 ## Email Rewards (FynMail)

 There are 2 options for rewarding email engagement.

-#### Option 1 - Scalable
+1. **Scalable Emails**

-The easiest option is to create a Marketing Email through [Sendgrid](https://sendgrid.com/) and save it as a draft.
+   * The easiest option is to create a Marketing Email through [Sendgrid](https://sendgrid.com/) and save it as a draft.
 Then, once you have logged into your FynCom dashboard, you assign a rewards campaign to the Sendgrid draft + send. <br>
     For this to work, you must provide your Sendgrid API key through your [FynCom settings](https://dashboard.fyncom.com/settings).
 This method lets you run multiple rewards campaigns at the same time.

-#### Option 2 - Simple
+2. **Simple Emails**

-Designate a dedicated email address which will be only be used for FynCom marketing campaigns.
+   * Designate a dedicated email address which will be only be used for FynCom marketing campaigns.
 Anyone who responds to an email from that address gets rewarded the value of the last campaign created.
 This email address can be used to send conditional rewards with every email you send. <br>
 **Note: Only 1 reward campaign can be active at a time.**

 |                                                                                      | Option 1 - Scalable                  | Option 2 - Simple                                                   |
 |:-------------------------------------------------------------------------------------|:-------------------------------------|:--------------------------------------------------------------------|